DaskalakisLab/AncestryTWAS2025/README.md

 # AncestryTWAS2025
-This repository contans db GReX models and scripts generated and used for AncestryTWAS paper that is under revision at Nature Communications.
+This repository contans scripts used AncestryTWAS paper that is under revision at Nature Communications.
+To access GReX models go here https://zenodo.org/records/17167883 .